Chapter 1

 Scene:

-The episode started when the Wes Thomas, a real-estate banker, met the journalist.
-He had some commitments, and after finishing his all tasks, he reached home where his wife was waiting for him.
-His wife told him that his brother in law, Trend, will be spending few days with them at their home.
+The episode started when Wes Thomas, a real-estate banker, met the journalist.
+He had some commitments, and after finishing all his tasks, he reached home, where his wife was waiting for him.
+His wife told him that his brother-in-law, Trend, would be spending a few days with them at their home.
 Wes was not that much happy with the presence of Trend.

-In the next scene, Trend was helping his sister in the kitchen when Wes arrived and asked his wife to help him in managing his tie.
+In the next scene, Trend is helping his sister in the kitchen when Wes arrives and asks his wife to help him manage his tie.
 She refused because her hands were wet.
 The trend went towards Wes and helped him in setting his tie and suit.
-During his help, he tried to touch Wes’s body.
+With his help, he tried to touch Wes’s body.
 Wes was not comfortable and stopped Trend.
 Wes and his wife had arranged a dinner for their friends.
-During the gathering, the guests were making love with their wives but Wes was not comfortable with his wife, and he could not understand that why his couple is not like the normal couples.
+During the gathering, the guests were making love with their wives, but Wes was not comfortable with his wife, and he could not understand why his couple was not like the normal couple.

-After the party Wes’s wife was washing the dishes, when she saw Wes coming towards her, she left all the things and tried to make love with him.
+After the party, Wes’s wife was washing the dishes when she saw Wes coming towards her; she left all the things and tried to make love to him.
 In response, Wes got annoyed and started telling his wife about his hard job and strict routine.
-Wes was the one who was guilty of not being able to satisfy his wife and though he just wanted to cover the things by discussing his struggling life.
-When the conversation was going on between husband and wife then at the mean time Trend came and realized that there is something wrong.
+Wes was the one who was guilty of not being able to satisfy his wife, and he just wanted to cover things by discussing his struggling life.
+When the conversation was going on between husband and wife then at the meantime Trend came and realized that there was something wrong.
 However, Wes left for his room without saying anything to Trend (Chronicles, 2013).

-The trend went into Wes’s room and asked him that what is going on and why he is so much depressed.
-Wes became frustrated, and finally, he discussed everything with Trend.
-During their discussed, Wes realized that he was much more comfortable with the Trend.
+The trend went into Wes’s room and asked him what was going on and why he was so depressed.
+We became frustrated, and finally, he discussed everything with Trend.
+During their discussion, Wes realized that he was much more comfortable with the Trend.
 They both had an incredible night together while Wes’s wife was waiting for him on the bed.
-In the next morning, when Wes woke up, he realized that he had done something wrong and damn he had done sex with his brother in law.
-He immediately came down stairs.
+The next morning, when Wes woke up, he realized that he had done something wrong and damn he had done sex with his brother-in-law.
+He immediately came downstairs.
 He was afraid of losing his wife that Trend made him relax by saying, their relationship is a secret relationship, and Wes’s wife won’t have any idea about it.

-The next day, Wes was guilty of what he had done, and so he bought flowers for his wife and reached home to have a new start with his wife but unfortunately she was not at home.
+The next day, Wes was guilty of what he had done, so he bought flowers for his wife and reached home to have a new start with his wife, but unfortunately, she was not at home.
 After knowing this, Wes sat in the kitchen and started waiting for his wife.
-When she reached home, she saw Wes sitting in the kitchen so depressed and lonely.
-Wes said her sorry, in response she hugged him and forgave his all words and actions.
+When she reached home, she saw Wes sitting in the kitchen, so depressed and lonely.
+Wes said her sorry, and in response, she hugged him and forgave all his words and actions.

-After going to the bedroom, Wes’s wife wore white night dress and applied fragrance and lotion on her body to attract Wes.
+After going to the bedroom, Wes’s wife wears a white night dress and applies fragrance and lotion on her body to attract Wes.
 But Wes was not at all comfortable with his wife, and so he went to bed.
-His wife came to him and started a serious discussion with Wes by saying that she knows everything about him and Trend.
-Wes got afraid and thought that Trend has told everything to her and asked that what does she know about him and Trend?
-She told that she had a discussion with Trend about Wes’s fight with the trend and she has an idea that Wes is not comfortable with Trend’s presence.
-This was a relief for Wes and replied that he has no issues with Trend so he could stay at home as long as he wants.
+His wife came to him and started a serious discussion with Wes by saying that she knew everything about him and Trend.
+Wes got afraid and thought that Trend had told everything to her and asked what she knew about him and Trend.
+She said that she had a discussion with Trend about Wes’s fight with the trend, and she had an idea that Wes was not comfortable with Trend’s presence.
+This was a relief for Wes, and he replied that he had no issues with Trend, so he could stay at home as long as he wanted.

-In the end, the narrator, Chadwick Williams, asked a question about him that many males are gay men but just because they are afraid of society they don’t accept them as gay men and they never understand their identity.
+In the end, the narrator, Chadwick Williams, asks a question about him that many males are gay men, but just because they are afraid of society, they don’t accept them as gay men, and they never understand their identity.

 Analysis:

-In this episode of DL Chronicles the male, Wes is on the down low who had a beautiful wife.
+In this episode of DL Chronicles, the male, Wes, is on the down low and has a beautiful wife.
 He was the one who wanted to develop a very healthy relationship with his wife.
 The episode shows that Wes was never able to satisfy his wife.
 Wes’s wife was also facing a great depression.
 Everything was not going well between the couple when Trend came to visit them.
-Wes was not happy with Trend’s stay at their home because he was gay .
+Wes was not happy with Trend’s stay at their home because he was gay.

-In the episode, the Chadwick journals have represented that how difficult it is for the brother in the down low to manage his relations and his desires.
-Wes was on the down low and did not want to let her wife know about his relation with Trend.
+In the episode, the Chadwick journals represent how difficult it is for the brother on the down low to manage his relations and his desires.
+Wes was on the down low and did not want to let her wife know about his relationship with Trend.
 The episode helps the viewer to understand that most of the black gay males are facing depression and fear just because they want to maintain healthy relations just like the other males and don’t want to let people know that they are having any hidden relationship with a male.
-Wes was having a relationship with Trend, who was his brother in law, which not only gave him relief but pleasure too.
+We had a relationship with Trend, who was his brother-in-law, which gave him not only relief but pleasure, too.
 On the other hand, Wes was trying his best to keep his wife happy, but for that, he had to fight with himself.

-The situation becomes clearer when his wife was getting ready for having sex at night, but he went to bed and refused to have sex with her.
-He was uncomfortable with having sex with his wife because his body was not accepting to have a relationship with a female.
+The situation becomes clearer when his wife gets ready to have sex at night, but he goes to bed and refuses to have sex with her.
+He was uncomfortable with having sex with his wife because his body was not accepting of having a relationship with a female.
 He was fighting with his inner and with his body just because he did not want to reveal his reality.
-This shows that how the gay men of African American community face a difficult time to hide their facts.
-He could not tell his wife about his homosexual relation, and thus he had no other option but to live as a person on the down low .
+This shows how the gay men of the African American community face a difficult time hiding their facts.
+He could not tell his wife about his homosexual relationship, and thus, he had no other option but to live as a person on the down low.

-When analyzing the episode according to the Bordwell’s theory then the four levels of meaning become so apparent.
-The referential meanings are that in African Americans the gay men are facing depression in their lives and relationships.
-The explicit meanings are that there is no place for Gay men in society and thus they are afraid of having homosexual relations.
-The implicit meaning is that homosexual male can never have a satisfactory relationship with a female, but just because the society does not accept them as gay, they have to marry a woman and have to spend a life which is not designed for them.
-The symptomatic meanings show that Wes was so much uncomfortable with his wife because he could not give his best while having sex with his wife, whereas he was so comfortable and satisfied while having sex with Trend.
-This shows that brothers on the down low are the victim of depression and anxiety because they are fed up of hiding their secret relations from the society.
+When analyzing the episode according to Bordwell’s theory then, the four levels of meaning become so apparent.
+The referential meanings are that in African Americans, gay men are facing depression in their lives and relationships.
+The explicit meaning is that there is no place for Gay men in society, and thus, they are afraid of having homosexual relations.
+The implicit meaning is that homosexual males can never have a satisfactory relationship with a female, but just because society does not accept them as gay, they have to marry a woman and have to spend a life which is not designed for them.
+The symptomatic meanings show that Wes was so uncomfortable with his wife because he could not give his best while having sex with his wife, whereas he was so comfortable and satisfied while having sex with Trend.
+This shows that brothers on the down low are the victims of depression and anxiety because they are fed up with hiding their secret relations from society.

 Link to the Historical Antecedents

-Since 1982, the researchers are more concerned to analyze the social issues faced by gay men.
+Since 1982, researchers have been more concerned with analyzing the social issues faced by gay men.
 If we see the historical point of view, then so much literature has been published to describe the lives of different gay men with different perspectives.
 Kimmel and Brod (1996) also presented their research in which they examined the masculinity of the mid-1980s within the literary and cultural studies movement.
 This action situated male masculinity in the context of politics and sought to answer how men positioned themselves in or about feminism, especially when they are gay men (Kimmel, 2003).
-The same has been discussed in this episode that when the man is identified as gay, then society make him a victim of humor and challenges his masculinity.
+The same has been discussed in this episode that when the man is identified as gay, then society makes him a victim of humour and challenges his masculinity.

-In this episode, Wes was afraid of facing the community and to show his masculinity and strength as a man; he had got married to a woman.
-Wes was trying his best to make his marriage life ideal and charming just because he wanted to show the world that he is the man who knows who to keep his wife happy.
-This indicates that just to keep his masculinity at priority; he decided to live on the down low.
+In this episode, Wes was afraid of facing the community, and to show his masculinity and strength as a man, he got married to a woman.
+Wes was trying his best to make his marriage life ideal and charming just because he wanted to show the world that he was the man who knew how to keep his wife happy.
+This indicates that just to keep his masculinity a priority, he decided to live on the down low.

 Link to the Contemporary Readings

-In 2001, Reid-Pharr published his work regarding sexuality and race into the African American gay men.
-This literature offers contemporary cultural criticism to the African American Society for not accepting the gay as part of their society due to which they have no other option but to live a life with a lie .
-The book of McBride is also about the masculinity of black gay men which has been divided into three sections, “Race and Sexuality on Occasion, queer Black Thought, Straight Black Talk.”
+In 2001, Reid-Pharr published his work regarding sexuality and race in African American gay men.
+This literature offers contemporary cultural criticism of African American Society for not accepting gays as part of their society, due to which they have no other option but to live a life with a lie.
+The book McBride is also about the masculinity of black gay men, which has been divided into three sections, “Race and Sexuality on Occasion, queer Black Thought, Straight Black Talk.”
 These sections of the book explore intersections of gender, class, sexuality, and race issues.
-Part one of the book, “Queer Black Thought,” reveal the truths of race and sexuality in the America and enlighten that how the Black Americans have been neglected by the American at their workplaces.
-In the second portion, “Race and Sexuality on Occasion,” he represented that how the gay men and lesbians have become the part of comedy and fun rather than the political realities and civil rights.
-In the last part of the book, “Straight Black Talk,” writer placed the subjects of sexuality and race into the lens of theory and intellectualism .
+Part one of the book, “Queer Black Thought,” reveals the truths of race and sexuality in America and enlightens how Black Americans have been neglected by Americans at their workplaces.
+In the second portion, “Race and Sexuality on Occasion,” he represented how gay men and lesbians have become part of comedy and fun rather than political realities and civil rights.
+In the last part of the book, “Straight Black Talk,” the writer placed the subjects of sexuality and race into the lens of theory and intellectualism.

 Episode 2: Robert

-In this episode, the character, Robert, and food store manager, Austin, met each other in the food store when Robert was searching for a food item.
-During their meeting, they had great conversation, and both exchanged each other’s contact number.
-In the night, Robert message Austin via the internet and asked Austin to join him on webcam.
-Both had video chat one by one in which they Robert saw Austin and got highly impressed by his body.
+In this episode, the character, Robert, and the food store manager, Austin, meet each other in the food store when Robert is searching for a food item.
+During their meeting, they had a great conversation, and both exchanged each other’s contact number.
+In the night, Robert messaged Austin via the internet and asked Austin to join him on the webcam.
+Both had video chats one by one, during which they saw Austin and were highly impressed by his body.
 Once both were done with video chat, Robert asked Austin about his home address.
-In the meantime, Robert’s daughter knocked his door.
+In the meantime, Robert’s daughter knocked on his door.

 Robert got so confused and opened the door.
-Robert’s daughter asked him that what he was doing and why he is so confused, he replied that he is just checking emails.
-Later he reached Austin’s place and told him that he likes him.
-Robert was living on the down low and was interested in developing a secret relation with Austin.
-In return, Austin said that he is an openly gay and they both can have a relationship if he wants (Chronicles, 2013).
+Robert’s daughter asked him what he was doing and why he was so confused, and he replied that he was just checking emails.
+Later, he reached Austin’s place and told him that he liked him.
+Robert was living on the down low and was interested in developing a secret relationship with Austin.
+In return, Austin said that he is openly gay, and they both can have a relationship if they want (Chronicles, 2013).

-The next day Robert went to the food store to meet Austin and there both spent quality time with each other.
+The next day, Robert went to the food store to meet Austin, and they both spent quality time with each other.
 Robert did not inform Austin about his daughter.
-In the evening, Austin and his colleague were going in the market when the Austin saw Robert with his daughter.
-He called Robert to ask that who is that lady; in return, Robert pretended that Austin is his client and introduced his daughter, Rhonda, to the Austin.
+In the evening, Austin and his colleague were going to the market when Austin saw Robert with his daughter.
+He called Robert to ask who is that lady; in return, Robert pretended that Austin was his client and introduced his daughter, Rhonda, to Austin.

-At night, Robert went to Austin’s place to explain him about his relationship with his wife and his daughter.
-Robert told that he cannot tell his daughter about his reality because he is afraid of losing her.
-Austin understood his situation and made him comfortable by saying that he won’t let anybody know about their relation.
+At night, Robert went to Austin’s place to explain to him about his relationship with his wife and his daughter.
+Robert said that he cannot tell his daughter about his reality because he is afraid of losing her.
+Austin understood his situation and made him comfortable by saying that he wouldn’t let anybody know about their relationship.
 Robert also invited Austin for dinner at home.

-The next day Austin had dinner at Robert’s home.
+The next day, Austin had dinner at Robert’s home.
 After having dinner, Austin said thanks to Rhonda and left the house.
-Robert also accompanied him till the gate.
-Robert and Austin were giving good night kiss to each other when Rhonda saw them.
+Robert also accompanied him to the gate.
+Robert and Austin were kissing each other goodnight when Rhonda saw them.
 Rhonda was surprised and could not accept what she had seen.
-The next morning she went to the food store and had a conversation with Austin.
-She asked him that does her father living on the down low?
+The next morning, she went to the food store and had a conversation with Austin.
+She asked him if her father lived on the down low.
 Is he having a relationship with Austin?
 In response, Austin told the reality to Rhonda.
-The reality was very painful for her because it was difficult for her to accept that her father is gay.
+The reality was very painful for her because it was difficult for her to accept that her father was gay.

-When Robert came to know that Austin had told the reality to Rhonda, then he got angry at Austin and broke his relationship with him.
-Austin tried to make him understand that its normal and his daughter will accept him for what he is?
+When Robert finds out that Austin has told Rhonda the truth, he gets angry at Austin and breaks his relationship with him.
+Austin tried to make him understand that it was normal and that his daughter would accept him for who he was.
 Robert replied that now his daughter will never look at him with respect and it will be quite difficult for her to accept that her father is living on the down low.
-He said that being gay is not a proud for him rather he is embarrassed by what he is actually.
+He said that being gay is not proud of him; rather, he is embarrassed by what he is actually.

-Finally, Robert decided to went to the home and to talk to his daughter.
-But Rhonda was not ready to understand Robert rather she did not accept his apology.
+Finally, Robert decided to go to the home and to talk to his daughter.
+But Rhonda was not ready to understand Robert.
+Rather, she did not accept his apology.
 In response, Robert said so helplessly that this is what all he is, and he cannot do anything with it.
-He told Rhonda that he is not having any disease which can be cured so he cannot do anything with it.
+He told Rhonda that he is not having any disease which can be cured, so he cannot do anything with it.
 Rhonda realized that she should understand her father’s feelings, and so she hugged him.
-Finally, Robert went to the food store and said sorry to Austin and started a happy and relaxed life afterward.
+Finally, Robert went to the food store and said sorry to Austin and started a happy and relaxed life afterwards.

 Analysis:

-In this episode the story is about two males, Robert and Austin, one is open gay, and other is living on the down low.
+In this episode, the story is about two males, Robert and Austin; one is openly gay, and the other is living on the down low.
 Robert is the one who is afraid of facing his daughter and the society.
 They both started having a secret relationship with each other at Austin’s place.
 With this episode, it is easier to realize that African American gay men prefer to live on the down low just because they are afraid of losing their relations.
-They are afraid of facing society, they get married to women and pretend to have a life like straight men, but this results in the depression and anxiety in the brothers living on the down low.
+They are afraid of facing society; they get married to women and pretend to have a life like straight men, but this results in depression and anxiety in the brothers living on the down low.

 The brothers on the down low have to face so many social challenges.
 Especially in Robert’s case, he could not tolerate losing his daughter.
-But when Rhonda came to know about the reality of Robert then it was challenging for her to understand the situation.
-But here the Chadwick shows that living on the down low is not an option rather gay men have to communicate about their feelings and realities.
-This is what has proved by Robert’s conversation with his daughter.
-When Robert described with Rhonda and let her understand that nothing is in his hand, then she realized that whatever the case is but Robert is her father and she has to accept him as he is.
+But when Rhonda came to know about Robert’s reality, it was challenging for her to understand the situation.
+But here, Chadwick shows that living on the down low is not an option; rather, gay men have to communicate their feelings and realities.
+This is what is proved by Robert’s conversation with his daughter.
+When Robert describes Rhonda and lets her understand that nothing is in his hand, then she realises that whatever the case is, Robert is her father, and she has to accept him as he is.

-The end of the episode is great and a lesson for all that if we will accept the gay men for then they will be able to have a better and relaxed life.
-When Rhonda accepted her father for what he is and allowed him to have a relationship with Austin, then Robert was so comfortable and achieve peace in his life.
-This means that the society must accept the gay men and must let them spend their lives freely.
+The end of the episode is great and a lesson for all that if we accept gay men, then they will be able to have a better and more relaxed life.
+When Rhonda accepted her father for what he was and allowed him to have a relationship with Austin, then Robert was so comfortable and achieved peace in his life.
+This means that society must accept gay men and let them spend their lives freely.

-According to Bordwell’s theory, the referential meaning of the episode is that in African Americans the gay men are facing depression in their lives and relationships and they prefer to live on the down low just because they are afraid of losing their relations.
-The explicit meanings are that the society must accept them for what they are and must allow them to have a free and open life.
-The implicit meanings of the episode are that black gay men are always afraid of facing the society, and thus they marry women and develop their families, but they are always unable to keep their wives happy, which results in divorce.
-The gay men do not show what they are because they have no courage to face the society thus they pretend to be as masculine males.
-Whereas the symptomatic meanings of the episode are that the brothers on the down low take the support of lie to protect their relations.
+According to Bordwell’s theory, the referential meaning of the episode is that in African Americans, gay men are facing depression in their lives and relationships, and they prefer to live on the down low just because they are afraid of losing their relations.
+The explicit meaning is that society must accept them for what they are and must allow them to have a free and open life.
+The implicit meaning of the episode is that black gay men are always afraid of facing society, and thus, they marry women and develop their families, but they are always unable to keep their wives happy, which results in divorce.
+The gay men do not show what they are because they have no courage to face society; thus, they pretend to be as masculine males.
+The symptomatic meaning of the episode is that the brothers on the down low take the support of lies to protect their relations.
 If the society will allow them to live life freely, they will be more satisfied with their lives and will be happier.

 Link to the Historical Antecedents

-According to society, the masculinity of the men can be defined as his physical strength.
-If the male is successful in keeping his wife and relations satisfied then he is the real man otherwise his masculinity is challenged.
+According to society, the masculinity of a man can be defined as his physical strength.
+If the male is successful in keeping his wife and relations satisfied, then he is the real man; otherwise, his masculinity is challenged.
 This is what has been shown in the episode.
-Robert wanted to keep his image as an active father in the sight of his daughter, and that is why he preferred to living on the down low.
-He was afraid that his daughter would not understand his position and then he will become humor for the society and his masculinity will be challenged.
-Such discourse on manhood, masculinities, male identities, and the emergence of gay studies, men’s studies, and queer theory have also been the part of literature since the nineteenth century.
+Robert wanted to keep his image as an active father in the sight of his daughter, and that is why he preferred to live on the down low.
+He was afraid that his daughter would not understand his position, and then he would become humour society, and his masculinity would be challenged.
+Such discourse on manhood, masculinities, male identities, and the emergence of gay studies, men’s studies, and queer theory have also been part of literature since the nineteenth century.

-Collin, Richard, and Pinar have published so much literature about gay men in which they have been discussed about different gay men who have faced so many social challenges because of their identity (Collins, 2000).
+Collin, Richard, and Pinar have published so much literature about gay men that they have discussed different gay men who have faced many social challenges because of their identity (Collins, 2000).
 Richard also published literature in 2001, in which he discussed the critical theory to understand the situation of gay men and the challenges faced by the brothers on the down low (Richard Delgado, 2001; Pinar, 2004).

-Christopher in 2015, also published his article in which he discussed the military men who prefer to live on down low just because they cannot face the society and cannot tolerate the questions on their masculinity.
-Military men are considered to be highly physically fit and strong, and thus the society cannot accept them as gay.
-He discussed that especially the African Americans prefer to live on the down low just because they have already been facing the social challenges due to discrimination.
-Now they get afraid of facing more social issues and questions on their masculinity (Alt, 2015).
+Christopher, in 2015, also published his article in which he discussed the military men who prefer to live down low just because they cannot face society and cannot tolerate the questions about their masculinity.
+Military men are considered to be highly physically fit and strong, and thus, society cannot accept them as gay.
+He discussed that African Americans especially prefer to live on the down low just because they have already been facing social challenges due to discrimination.
+Now, they are afraid of facing more social issues and questions about their masculinity (Alt, 2015).

 Link to the Contemporary Readings

 The episode is about the brother on the down low.
-Robert’s daughter used to take him the hero and thus he did not want to break her pride.
-He was worried that if he tells his daughter about his relation with Austin then maybe she will stop considering him as her hero.
-He could not see disrespect in Rhonda’s eyes and could not tolerate questions on his masculinity that is why he preferred to live on the down low.
-Neal (2013) also wrote about black masculinity in his book, “Looking for Leroy: Illegible Black Masculinity,” in which he discussed that the African American men are bound into their bodies which are legible only as hip-hop thugs, petty criminals, and pimps.
-He questioned the public and the media to queer of black masculinity and to show that how the black men bodies are often thought to be the body attempting sin.
-He highlights that Black bodies have right to live their lives either as bisexual or homosexual.
-In fact, the Black gay men have no place in society, and they are considered to producing sin in the society, but actually, it is not the case.
+Robert’s daughter used to make him the hero, and thus, he did not want to break her pride.
+He was worried that if he told his daughter about his relationship with Austin, then maybe she would stop considering him as her hero.
+He could not see disrespect in Rhonda’s eyes and could not tolerate questions about his masculinity, which is why he preferred to live on the down low.
+Neal (2013) also wrote about black masculinity in his book, “Looking for Leroy: Illegible Black Masculinity,” in which he discussed that African American men are bound into their bodies which are legible only as hip-hop thugs, petty criminals, and pimps.
+He questioned the public and the media to queer black masculinity and to show how black men’s bodies are often thought to be the body attempting sin.
+He highlights that Black bodies have the right to live their lives either as bisexual or homosexual.
+In fact, Black gay men have no place in society, and they are considered to produce sin in society, but actually, this is not the case.
 The society must allow them to live their lives freely.
-In this why they will be able to achieve their inner peace .
+In this way, they will be able to achieve their inner peace.

 Episode 3:

-The episode started when Boo had harsh discussion with a lady.
-The lady, Kesha, was his girlfriend and actually, she was fed up of his cheating habit and thus she wanted to kick him off from her house.
+The episode started when Boo had a harsh discussion with a lady.
+The lady, Kesha, was his girlfriend, and actually, she was fed up with his cheating habit, and thus, she wanted to kick him out of her house.
 Boo had many girlfriends as well as boyfriends.
-He had some friend with whom he liked to spend his time.
-He was living on the down low, but in front of his friend, he used to pretend that he is highly interested in females.
+He had some friends with whom he liked to spend his time.
+He was living on the down low, but in front of his friend, he used to pretend that he was highly interested in females.
 He was having relations with girls as well as boys.
-He was afraid of facing the world and relations after exposure of his reality because of his mother, as well as people from the society, did not like gay men.
+He was afraid of facing the world and relations after exposure to his reality because his mother, as well as people from the society, did not like gay men.

 When Boo went home, his mother was watching television, on which an interview about gay men was going on.
-The people were discussing the show that gay men have no life because they cannot have family or children and they are useless for the society.
-Boo’s mother started discussing the same topic with Boo and asked him about his plans to settle his life .
-Boo was less interested in discussing his settlement rather only one thing was going on in his mind that the society and his mother will never accept him if they will come to know about his secret relations with boys.
-After feeling fed up of this all he went to Kesha’s apartment and asked her to forget everything and to have time with him.
+The people were discussing the show that gay men have no life because they cannot have family or children and they are useless to society.
+Boo’s mother started discussing the same topic with Boo and asked him about his plans to settle his life.
+Boo was less interested in discussing his settlement.
+Rather, only one thing was going on in his mind: that society and his mother would never accept him if they came to know about his secret relations with boys.
+After feeling fed up with this all he went to Kesha’s apartment and asked her to forget everything and to have time with him.

-Boo was bit frustrated, and thus after spending time with Kesha, he went to his boyfriend.
-When he came back to Kesha, then she asked him that why did he leave and where did he go?
-Boo was unable to give her satisfactory answer, which made her annoyed and she again kicked him out of her home.
+Boo was a bit frustrated, and thus after spending time with Kesha, he went to his boyfriend.
+When he came back to Kesha, then she asked him why he had left and where he had gone.
+Boo was unable to give her satisfactory answer, which made her annoyed, and she again kicked him out of her home.
 This made Boo hell frustrated.
 He tried to contact Kesha several times, but she did not respond.
 Finally, Boo went to one of his boyfriends and spent some time with him.

-Two weeks later, Boo again went to Kesha’s home and asked her that why she was not attending his call?
-After having the discussion with Kesha and knowing that she is no more interested in him, he went back home and sat alone in a room where he thought that why he can’t have a peaceful life like others.
-Why he is living on the down low and why can’t he expose his reality to the world.
+Two weeks later, Boo again went to Kesha’s home and asked her why she was not attending his call?
+After having the discussion with Kesha and knowing that she is no longer interested in him, he goes back home and sits alone in a room where he thinks about why he can’t have a peaceful life like others.
+Why is he living on the down low, and why can’t he expose his reality to the world?
 This made him more frustrated.
-He could not tell the society that he is gay thus he decided to have multiple relationships just to satisfy himself and to kill his frustration.
+He could not tell society that he was gay, so he decided to have multiple relationships just to satisfy himself and to kill his frustration.

 Analysis:

-This episode shows that how the gay men get frustrated of their lives, and then they make multiple relationships.
-Boo is one of the brothers on the down low who cannot tell the society that they are more interested in homosexual relations he pretends to be a strong man who has so many girlfriends.
-In the episode, Boo is, again and again, going to Kesha and tried to maintain his relationship with her just because he wanted to show the world that he has a girlfriend just to prove his masculinity and identity as the able-bodied male.
+This episode shows how gay men get frustrated with their lives, and then they form multiple relationships.
+Boo is one of the brothers on the down low who cannot tell the society that they are more interested in homosexual relations.
+He pretends to be a strong man who has so many girlfriends.
+In the episode, Boo is, again and again, going to Kesha and trying to maintain his relationship with her just because he wants to show the world that he has a girlfriend just to prove his masculinity and identity as an able-bodied male.

 The Boo had secret relations with the boys, and he could not expose those relationships because he was afraid of facing his mother.
-According to her mother and the society, the gay men are useless, and their lives have no meaning because neither they can satisfy the woman nor they can have babies.
-Such considerations of society have somewhere made gay men depressed and unacceptable for the society and make their life frustrated.
+According to her mother and society, gay men are useless, and their lives have no meaning because neither they can satisfy the woman nor can they have babies.
+Such considerations of society have somewhere made gay men depressed and unacceptable to society and made their lives frustrating.
 Finally, gay men become hypersexual just to kill their frustration.
 The Down Low personalities always live with lies, and this increases the level of depression and frustration in them.

-According to Bordwell’s and Thompson’s theory, the episode’s referential meanings describes that the episode is about the African American gay men who get frustrated with their society and depressed by continuing the lie of their life.
-The explicit meanings of the episode are that the frustrated gay men love to have relationships with several women and men just for their pleasure and to overcome their frustration.
-The implicit meanings of the episode are that the gay men are afraid of facing society because they know that there is no place for them which never let them lead towards success and peaceful life.
-The symptomatic meanings show that gay men are never satisfied rather they are guilty and frustrated, and they just want to get rid of everything.
+According to Bordwell’s and Thompson’s theory, the episode’s referential meanings describe that the episode is about the African American gay men who get frustrated with their society and depressed by continuing the lie of their life.
+The explicit meaning of the episode is that frustrated gay men love to have relationships with several women and men just for their pleasure and to overcome their frustration.
+The implicit meaning of the episode is that gay men are afraid of facing society because they know that there is no place for them, which never lets them towards success and a peaceful life.
+The symptomatic meanings show that gay men are never satisfied.
+Rather, they are guilty and frustrated, and they just want to get rid of everything.
 They can only achieve pleasure, satisfaction, and peace by having a homosexual relationship with other males.

 Link to the Historical Antecedents

-In this episode, Boo is living on the down low and proving his masculinity he tries to maintain his relationship with Kesha.
-She was the one who used to treat him as a slave and used to kick him off every day, but even then he was in relation with her just to prove the society that he is having a healthy relationship with a female.
-Boo had been facing significant social challenges because he was unable to tell his mom about his reality and by having a support of a lie, he could not achieve the satisfaction level in his life.
+In this episode, Boo is living on the down low and proving his masculinity; he tries to maintain his relationship with Kesha.
+She was the one who used to treat him as a slave and used to kick him off every day, but even then, he was in relation with her just to prove to society that he was having a healthy relationship with a female.
+Boo had been facing significant social challenges because he was unable to tell his mom about his reality, and by having a support of a lie, he could not achieve a satisfaction level in his life.
 Finally, Boo becomes hypersexual to get rid of his frustration.
-As hooks (2004) argued that hegemonic ideologies about gender and sexuality continue to construct an environment that condones and connects hyper-masculinity with heterosexuality while stigmatizing queerness by connecting it to maligned femininity (Hook, 2004).
+As Hooks (2004) argued, hegemonic ideologies about gender and sexuality continue to construct an environment that condones and connects hyper-masculinity with heterosexuality while stigmatizing queerness by connecting it to maligned femininity (Hook, 2004).
 Connected to the Black identity struggle is the devaluation of the feminine.

 Link to the Contemporary Readings

-Woodard (2014) published his book in which he discussed the homoeroticism within the African American culture of United States.
-It has been the trend that Black gay men are considered to attempting a sin in the society, and thus they have no place in the society and thus they are treated as a useless object of the community .
-They are treated like slaves and have been the victim of harassment and psychological torture which causes the increase in frustration and depression in gay men .
-The same has shown in the episode that Boo was hell frustrated by the society’s views about gay men and thus he used to kill his frustration by adopting hypersexuality.
+Woodard (2014) published his book in which he discussed homoeroticism within the African American culture of the United States.
+It has been the trend that Black gay men are considered to be attempting a sin in society, and thus, they have no place in society and are treated as useless objects of the community.
+They are treated like slaves and have been the victim of harassment and psychological torture, which causes an increase in frustration and depression in gay men.
+The same has shown in the episode that Boo was hell frustrated by society’s views about gay men, and thus, he used to kill his frustration by adopting hypersexuality.

 Episode 4: Mark

 Mark was living with his boyfriend, named Donte.
-Mark was having a good relationship with Donte, but he was, also, afraid of losing his relations that are why living on the down low.
-Both, Mark and Donte, were setting their home when Mark’s cousin Terrell reached home.
-Mark greet Terrell and then asked him that if he will be living with his girlfriends or with Mark.
-In response, Terrell told that he would stay with Mark for few days.
+Mark has a good relationship with Donte, but he is also afraid of losing his relationship, which is why he is living on the down low.
+Both Mark and Donte were setting their home when Mark’s cousin Terrell reached home.
+Mark greeted Terrell and then asked him if he would be living with his girlfriends or with Mark.
+In response, Terrell said that he would stay with Mark for a few days.

-Donte was not comfortable with the presence of Terrell, and so he warned Mark that when he is back from his work, he does not want Terrell at their home.
-Mark could not say Terrell to leave.
-Instead, he decided to change his room setting so that Terrell will have no idea about his relationship with Donte.
+Donte is not comfortable with the presence of Terrell, so he warns Mark that when he is back from work, he does not want Terrell at their home.
+Mark could not tell Terrell to leave.
+Instead, he decided to change his room setting so that Terrell would have no idea about his relationship with Donte.
 After reaching home, Donte found a change in Mark’s room.
-While watching at the room, Donte tried to make Mark understand that why he is afraid of facing the society and why he prefers to live on the down low rather than an open gay?
-But Mark replied that he is not scared of facing society rather he is afraid of losing relations, and thus cannot tell the world that he is gay .
+While watching in the room, Donte tries to make Mark understand why he is afraid of facing society and why he prefers to live on the down low rather than an open gay.
+But Mark replied that he is not scared of facing society.
+Rather, he is afraid of losing relations and thus cannot tell the world that he is gay.

-In the night Terrell and Donte had a discussion about the relation with Mark.
-Terrell asked a different question, but Donte continued to pretend that Mark and he are just roommates.
-In the night Terrell pretends that he was sleeping when Mark went into Donte’s room.
-Terrell immediately woke up and begin to trace the Mark and secretly watched what Mark was doing in Donte’s room.
+In the night, Terrell and Donte had a discussion about the relationship with Mark.
+Terrell asked a different question, but Donte continued to pretend that Mark and he were just roommates.
+In the night, Terrell pretends that he is sleeping when Mark goes into Donte’s room.
+Terrell immediately woke up and began to trace Mark and secretly watched what Mark was doing in Donte’s room.
 When Mark opened the door, he found that Terrell was outside the room.
-They all pretend to show that everything is normal and then all left for their beds.
+They all pretend to show that everything is normal, and then all leave for their beds.

-Next evening Mark and all went to bar where Terrell and his friend had great fun with Mark, which made Donte highly jealous.
-At the mean time, two ladies came into the club.
+The next evening, Mark and all went to a bar where Terrell and his friend had great fun with Mark, which made Donte highly jealous.
+In the meantime, two ladies came into the club.
 Terrell encouraged Mark to join those girls.
-When Mark left for those women, Terrell and Donte had a long discussion in which Terrell told Donte that he was also in a relationship with Mark and he knows that Mark is gay.
+When Mark left for those women, Terrell and Donte had a long discussion in which Terrell told Donte that he was also in a relationship with Mark, and he knew that Mark was gay.

 Donte got insecure.
 After reaching home, Donte asked Mark about his relationship with Terrell.
-He also asked Terrell, to tell the truth, and said him to tell whatever he told Donte in the club.
-Terrell pretended to be innocent and said that he does not know that what he is talking about?
+He also asked Terrell to tell the truth and told him to tell whatever he told Donte in the club.
+Terrell pretended to be innocent and said that he did not know what he was talking about.

 During the discussion, Reginald Stokes entered the home and told everyone about his relationship with Terrell.
-This made the situation funny and full of humor.
-Mark was hiding that he is gay, but he did not know that Terrell was also gay.
+This made the situation funny and full of humour.
+Mark was hiding that he was gay, but he did not know that Terrell was also gay.
 Finally, Terrell left home.
 Mark and Donte started to live together as an open gay.
-They understood that the only way to win the game is to stop playing and thus they have to accept that they are gay men and society also needs to accept them as who they are.
+They understand that the only way to win the game is to stop playing, and thus, they have to accept that they are gay men, and society also needs to accept them as who they are.

 Analysis:

-This episode shows that the Black gay men spend their lives by hiding their realities just because they are afraid of losing relations.
-In this episode, Mark and Donte had a homosexual relationship in which both are concerned about each other’s happiness and are possessive about each other.
-Whereas the Mark is afraid of losing his relations, his mother, and his friend, so he decided to live on the down low.
+This episode shows that Black gay men spend their lives hiding their realities just because they are afraid of losing relations.
+In this episode, Mark and Donte have a homosexual relationship in which both are concerned about each other’s happiness and are possessive about each other.
+Mark is afraid of losing his relations, his mother, and his friend, so he decides to live on the down low.
 However, Terrell’s entry made the episode funny, entertaining, and suspicious.
-Terrell understood in first sight that Mark and Donte are about each other because he was gay too, but he tried to find the reality humorously.
+Terrell understood at first sight that Mark and Donte are about each other because he was gay too, but he tried to find the reality humorously.

-The episode showed that gay men don’t need to live on the Down Low rather they can tell everyone openly that they are gay men and the people will accept them for what they are.
-The episode has a theme that it is somewhere not the society which opposes gay men but somewhere gay men, themselves, are afraid of losing relations.
-In the end when Mark announced that he is gay and his mother and friends and society accepted him as gay then he became so relaxed and happy and started living as an open gay.
-This showed that it is not the people who make the life of gay men difficult rather sometimes they make their lives difficult by their thinking.
+The episode showed that gay men don’t need to live on the Down Low.
+Rather, they can tell everyone openly that they are gay men, and the people will accept them for what they are.
+The episode has a theme that it is somewhere not the society which opposes gay men but somewhere gay men themselves are afraid of losing relations.
+In the end, when Mark announced that he was gay and his mother, friends, and society accepted him as gay then, he became so relaxed and happy and started living as an open gay.
+This showed that it is not the people who make the lives of gay men difficult; rather, sometimes, they make their lives difficult by their thinking.

-According to the Bordwell and Thompson’s theory, the referential meanings of the episodes are that in African American society the gay men live together, but they are afraid of losing relations, so they enjoy their secret relationship.
-The explicit meanings are that gay men don’t need to live on the down low rather they can tell the world openly about them, and the society will accept them for what they are.
-The implicit meanings are that it is gay men have to stand for their rights, and they don’t need to hide their realities.
-The symptomatic meanings are that the gay men also feel possessiveness for their partners in the same way as the partners in normal relations do.
+According to Bordwell and Thompson’s theory, the referential meanings of the episodes are that in African American society, gay men live together, but they are afraid of losing relations, so they enjoy their secret relationship.
+The explicit meaning is that gay men don’t need to live on the down low.
+Rather, they can tell the world openly about themselves, and society will accept them for what they are.
+The implicit meaning is that it is gay men have to stand up for their rights, and they don’t need to hide their realities.
+The symptomatic meaning is that gay men also feel possessiveness for their partners in the same way as the partners in normal relations do.

 Link to Historical Antecedents

 Mark was afraid of losing his relations, and that is why he preferred to live on the down low.
-The same situation was discussed in “Brother to Brother,” by Essex Hemphill (1991) is written primarily for the black gay men who face so many social issues regarding their existence as ‘Gay.’
-This book shows that how a black gay man cannot have a normal life and what is home actually for him?
+The same situation was discussed in “Brother to Brother” by Essex Hemphill (1991), which is written primarily for the black gay men who face so many social issues regarding their existence as ‘Gay.’
+This book shows how a black gay man cannot have a normal life and what home is actually for him.
 There is no place for gay people on earth, and so their parents do not accept them as what they are and who they are.
 Their friends do not like them for their existence as gay in society.
 They cannot express what they feel and what they want to have in their lives.
-In fact, the society takes them as doing sin by loving another male and by which to care for him.
-The gay men have no place if they do the things according to their will thus this book has been written to highlight that there is a high requirement of the civil rights for gay men to have a peaceful life in the society and they must be accepted as what they are
+In fact, society takes them as doing sin by loving another male and by which to care for him.
+Gay men have no place if they do things according to their will.
+Thus, this book has been written to highlight that there is a high requirement for civil rights for gay men to have a peaceful life in society, and they must be accepted as what they are

 Link to the Contemporary Readings

 Mark was an African American who was living on the down low.
-He could not tell his family about his relationship with Donte because he knew that the society and his family would not accept him.
-Reid-Pharr (2001) in his book also discussed the issues faced by African American gay men.
-According to him, the gay is the one who cannot tell their identity will confidence because no one accepts them because their identity cannot be possibly summed up by the society.
-Moreover when they tell the people about what they are and who they are then the society not only deny their personality but also consider that they are attempting any sin by being gay.
-The purpose of this publication is to capture the black masculinity’s complexity, and it expressed the views of black masculinity to show how the society has fractured the gay in African American society by not accepting their identities (Scott, 2010).
-Throughout the literature, Reid-Pharr has provided great insights into the gay’s life that are original and provocative .
+He could not tell his family about his relationship with Donte because he knew that society and his family would not accept him.
+Reid-Pharr (2001), in his book, also discussed the issues faced by African American gay men.
+According to him, the gay is the one who cannot tell their identity with confidence because no one accepts them because their identity cannot be possibly summed up by the society.
+Moreover, when they tell the people about what they are and who they are, then society not only denies their personality but also considers that they are attempting any sin by being gay.
+The purpose of this publication is to capture black masculinity’s complexity, and it expresses the views of black masculinity to show how society has fractured the gays in African American society by not accepting their identities (Scott, 2010).
+Throughout the literature, Reid-Pharr has provided great original and provocative insights into gay life.

 Chapter Five